codeceptjs/CodeceptJS/docs/helpers/REST.md

 ## Configuration

 -   endpoint: API base URL
+-   prettyPrintJson: pretty print json for response/request on console logs
 -   timeout: timeout for requests in milliseconds.
 10000ms by default
 -   defaultHeaders: a list of default headers
 -   onRequest: a async function which can update request object.